 It reminded her a little of the doctor's office, being so high up above everything.
 The moon was out so she could see what was underneath her this time – the sea, with its waves gently lapping.
 It would be an easy dive if she could make it, and an easy swim if she ever learned how to.

 She was afraid of heights and always had been, for as long as she could remember.
 That's why flying was never an easy feat for her, and why it scared her shitless during Quidditch games.
 Standing up there, she was petrified.
-She closed her eyes because she couldn't move any single part of her.
+She closed her eyes because she couldn't move a single part of her.
 She imagined stepping down from the ledge and walking away, doing something else.
 Something slightly more forgettable.

 "So.
 Are you going to kill yourself?"